The Finalmouse Air58 is a great mouse, its a pure performance mouse with no bells or RGB whistles.

 - Flawless PMW 3360 sensor

-- Hard to find and expensive on secondary market
+- Hard to find and expensive on secondary market, take a look at our alternatives

 - QC issues on previous Finalmouse products